 What does compliance mean?

 Compliance is defined as adherence to rules and guidelines.
 It is a term that, in a professional context, describes the process by which companies try to meet any legal requirements and recommendations that apply to them.
-For example, privacy laws such as GDPR.
-This article should provide a better understanding of what compliance entails and how to achieve it.
-We’ll also talk about who is responsible for it and what happens if you are not compliant.
+The term is also sometimes referred to as “corporate compliance”.
+Compliance is often, but not exclusively, about protecting sensitive data.
+It is this part of compliance that this blog deals with.
+I want to provide a better understanding of what compliance entails, what happens in the event of a breach of compliance, who is responsible for compliance and, not least, how to achieve compliance.

 Two meanings of compliance